marmelab/comfygure/docs/Usage.md

 comfy project successfully created
 ```

 By default, the `comfy` command stores encrypted data in the `comfy.marmelab.com` server.
-To host your own comfy server, see [the related documentation](./HostYourOwn.html#host-your-own-comfy-server).
+To host your own comfy server, see [the related documentation](./HostYourOwn.html).

 ### `.comfy/` Folder

-The initialization creates:
+The initialization command creates:

--   A `.comfy/config` file containing all identification and credentials about the current project, to allow synchronization with the comfygure server
+-   A `.comfy/config` file containing all identification and credentials about the current project, in order to sync with the comfygure origin server
 -   A new line on your `.gitignore` in order to avoid committing this file (if a `.git` folder is found in the current folder)

 Here is how the comfygure config file looks like.